bridge-intelligence-lab/fin-feast/docs/FEATURES.md

 # Feature Catalog

-This document describes all features exposed by the Feast POC, their definitions, and how they are computed.
+This document describes all features exposed by this project, their definitions, and how they are computed.

 ## Entities
 - symbol: string key identifying an instrument